ArchieJude/archies_holistiplan_take_home/README.md

 **Proprietary License**: All rights reserved.
 You may not use, distribute, or modify this code without explicit permission from the author.

-For permissions and inquiries, please contact [Your Contact Information].

-## Contact

-For any questions or issues, please open an issue in the repository or contact the project maintainer.